akash-network/new-docs/content/en/docs/Concepts/akash-network.md

 ---
-title: "Intro to Akash"
-linkTitle: "Intro to Akash"
+title: "Akash Network"
+linkTitle: "Akash Network"
+weight: 2
 description: >-
   Akash means “open space” or “sky” in ancient Sanskrit.
 The sky is where the clouds meet.
 ---